 New Roof Inspection - South Waterfront, Portland, OR (Nov 02, 2018)

 ORC was asked by an investment group to assess the TPO roofing on The Sanctuary Apartments in the Johns Landing area of the South Waterfront.
 This is part of their due dilligance prior to purchase.
-These 2 buildings are 1 1/2 years old.
-They wanted an accurate independent assessment from a non-roofer so we got the call.
+These two buildings are 1-1/2 years old.
+They wanted an accurate independent assessment from a non-roofer, so we got the call.

 The roofing is a Firestone TPO membrane roof in the light gray color.
-These 2 roofs were professionally installed.
-Taper / drainage is good.
+These two roofs were professionally installed.
+Taper/drainage is good.